 A look at the wonder of compost and what we should be doing in our gardens to maximise its potential.
 Peter from the Loop Compost project extols the virtues of the rich compost made from food waste and Jo Morris talks to us about leaf mulch.

 The Wild Bunch plan to support projects that create wildlife friendly environments in streets, such as bird and bat box building, hedgehog highway routes, shelter boxes, planters.
 Watch this space for other events that you and your neighbours could get involved in.

 Wild about Frome at home

-This summer the Wild Bunch are encouraging residents to re-wild parts of our gardens as this will encourage wildlife and boost diversity.
+The Wild Bunch are encouraging residents to re-wild parts of their gardens as this will encourage wildlife and boost diversity.
 They are offering free “Wild about Frome” stickers which can be placed in your window or on a stake in your garden to let neighbours and passers-by know that you’re supporting the campaign.
-Stickers will be available from the Town Hall, find more information below.
+Stickers are available from the Town Hall.

 Wildlife Mapping in our communities

 We are currently working to map the wildlife in the Frome community.
 Visit our Wild About Frome page for details on how you can get involved.

 In addition to the Wild Bunch, Frome Town Council is also supporting Frome Hoedown – a community initiative to hoe and weed our streets in place of Mendip District Council using Roundup weedkiller.

 We’ve made the press!
 The Frome Times hosts our bi-weekly column where we talk about seasonal changes and what we can do in our gardens and neighbourhoods to support our local wildlife.